 Cask Transfer Trolley-The cask transfer trolley is used in the CRCF, WHF, and RF to transfer the transportation casks between the cask preparation area and the cask unloading room.
 The cask transfer trolley is rated at 200 tons.
 The trolley consists of a steel platform and structural steel framework, with remotely operated restraint arms that are used for securing the transportation cask.
 The restraint arms are able to restrain the transportation cask in place during a DBGM-2 seismic event.
 Steel pedestals are used to position the cask at the correct location and height.
 The cask transfer trolley uses air film technology and is supported by multiple air-bearing modules during movement.
 Two pneumatically powered traction drive units are used to propel and steer the cask transfer trolley.
 The air supply throttle valve limits the speed of the cask transfer trolley to less than 2.5 mph.
 Shutoff valves in the air supply common header control the air supply to the air bearings and drive units.
 Air-bearing pressure is controlled by individual pressure regulators.
-When the cask transfer trolley to come to rest supported by landing pads on the bottom of the platform.
+When the cask transfer trolley movement is complete, air pressure is reduced, and the air supply is isolated, allowing the trolley to come to rest supported by landing pads on the bottom of the platform.
 The air supply is then disconnected.
 The cask transfer trolley fails safe on either loss of air or overpressurization.